-- Signs should be compatible with the structure in size, scale, style, material, and graphics. - The location of new signs on commercial buildings should conform to the appropriate placement of signs on historic buildings (see attached figure). - Storefront signs should be designed and located so that they do not obstruct architectural details of buildings. - Storefront signs should be attached in a manner that does not cause damage or major alteration to the historic elements of a building. - Translucent plastic signs, which have lighting within the sign (i.e. internally illuminated signs) are prohibited. - Neon tubing and neon tubing signs are prohibited. - Freestanding signs should be installed appropriately, such as on well landscaped ground bases or low standards. - Flush mounted wall signs should be installed in appropriate locations that do not conceal architectural features or details. - Signs for historic commercial buildings should be placed in locations originally intended for signage such as the top of the storefront or on windows, doors, or awnings. - Fluorescent or Dayglow colors are prohibited.
+- Signs should be compatible with the structure in size, scale, style, material, and graphics. - The location of new signs on commercial buildings should conform to the appropriate placement of signs on historic buildings (see attached figure). - Window signs are encouraged but shall be limited to one square foot per linear foot of the first-floor facade to which the sign will be affixed, not to exceed a total of 12 square feet.
+Window signage is limited to a single pane of glass.
+However, the Historic Resources Commission may approve alternate window sign installations either in excess of 12 square feet, or across multiple panes if they meet the standard depicted in the image shown in Section 6.
+Signs of the Design Standards.
+If a window sign is proposed on a multi-use building the linear feet will be measured per business frontage and not calculated based on the width of the entire building/facade.
+(HRC Approved 5/14/19) - Storefront signs should be designed and located so that they do not obstruct architectural details of buildings. - Storefront signs should be attached in a manner that does not cause damage or major alteration to the historic elements of a building. - Translucent plastic signs, which have lighting within the sign (i.e. internally illuminated signs) are prohibited. - Neon tubing and neon tubing signs are prohibited. - Freestanding signs should be installed appropriately, such as on well landscaped ground bases or low standards. - Flush mounted wall signs should be installed in appropriate locations that do not conceal architectural features or details. - Signs for historic commercial buildings should be placed in locations originally intended for signage such as the top of the storefront or on windows, doors, or awnings. - Fluorescent or Dayglow colors are prohibited.